HaydenFaulkner/Tennis/README.md

 <h1 align="center">Tennis</h1>
 <p align="center">
 A Tennis dataset and models for event detection & commentary generation.
+Discussed in:</p>
-Discussed in <a href="http://hf.id.au/papers/DICTA17_Tennis.pdf">"TenniSet: A Dataset for Dense Fine-Grained Event Recognition, Localisation and Description"</a>
+<p align="center"><a href="http://hf.id.au/papers/DICTA17_Tennis.pdf">"TenniSet: A Dataset for Dense Fine-Grained Event Recognition, Localisation and Description"</a>
 </p>

-<p align="center"><b>IMPORTANT NOTE</b></p>

-<p align="center">The results in the paper were with outdated <a href="https://keras.io/">Keras</a> models, new results listed below are
+<p align="center"><b>IMPORTANT NOTE: </b>The results in the paper were with outdated <a href="https://keras.io/">Keras</a> models, new results listed below are
 with updated <a href="https://mxnet.apache.org/">MXNet and Gluon</a> models.</p>